spiltbeans/paa-invoicing/README.md

 # PAA INVOICING

-> The main goal of this project to visualize invoicing data from an xlsx file for auditing purposes.
+> The main goal of this project is to visualize invoicing data from an xlsx file for auditing purposes.

 > There were two functional achievements
 > 1. Parse xlsx files and create data structures for graph data.